-Belton Events Scheduled for the Summer Months
+Belton Events Scheduled for the Fall:

 - Combo Kings-Enjoy great music and dancing….FREE and open to the public.
 When held at the Listening Room wine and beer are sold for $2 with the proceeds to go to Belton non-profit organizations.
 Check for a schedule.

 - Air, Wind and Space Exhibit-Belton Area Museum.
 Once in a lifetime eclipses,l deadly tornadoes, feats of aeronautical prowess and out-pf-this-world materials are all attached to Belton.
 The Belton Area Museum Association will be featuring all this and more in Air, Wind and Space opening July 23, from 3:00 to 5:00 at the historic train depot.
 The exhibit is free to the public and will remain on display during normal museum hours (Wednesday Thursday and Friday 9:00 to 2:00 and Saturday 9:00 to 1:00) through September 9.bama air wind and space exhibit poster